ImperialCollegeLondon/digital_research_sustainability_training/episodes/03_activities.md

 ::::::::::::::::::::::::::: challenge

-## Miniming emissions from computation
+## Minimizing emissions from computation

 What are relevant considerations that can help to minimise the emissions associated with computational workloads?